IoT Fleet Management: The Roadmap to Success

 Communication with your drivers relies on phones and network while on the road and thus was challenging.
 Miscommunication about the location, routes taken, asset conditions often led to increased expenses.

 As a fleet manager, you often look for technologies and solutions that can help you meet safety standards and operate the fleets effectively.
-Here’s how IoT can help you with fleet management:
+Here are some examples of how IoT has helped fleet management businesses, and how it can help you too.

-Smart fleet management uses telematics (telecommunication and informatics), an IoT application to allow fleet managers to effectively track vehicles’ location and assets’ movements.
-In addition, it provides two-way communication, i.e. it receives and transmits data in real-time, ensuring driver and vehicle safety and timely delivery.
+Smart fleet management uses telematics (telecommunication and informatics).
+It is an IoT fleet management solution that allows fleet managers to track assets’ location.
+In addition, it provides two-way communication.
+Meaning, it receives and transmits data in real-time, ensuring driver and vehicle safety and timely delivery.

-Fluctuation in fuel costs affect the transportation industry on a large scale and this is why sensors take a front seat in optimizing fuel.
-They gather data such as vehicle’s acceleration, braking, idling, and other experiences, and together encourage optimized routes, and optimal driver behavior.
+Fluctuation in fuel costs affect the transportation industry on a large scale and therefore sensors take a front seat in optimizing fuel.
+They gather data such as vehicle’s acceleration, braking, and other experiences, and together encourage optimized routes.

 To keep vehicles running, a timely maintenance check is necessary.
-However, IoT Predictive Maintenance predicts the damage or failure even before the scheduled maintenance check, and thereby, reduces the downtime by alerting about the vehicle condition.
+IoT Predictive Maintenance predicts the damage or failure even before the scheduled maintenance check.
+This reduces the downtime by alerting about the vehicle condition.

-Online shopping along with the Amazon effect is changing the customer delivery experience.
-Customers want to know about the exact location of their product (Like Dominos shows the exact location of the order once it’s out for delivery.)
-Using GPS and RFID technology, fleet managers can automate the shipping time, track it every instant, and also control interior vehicle conditions such as temperature.
+Online shopping is changing the customer delivery experience.
+Customers want to know the exact location of their product.
+Dominos shows the exact location of the order once it’s out for delivery.
+Similarly, using GPS and RFID technology, fleet managers can track it every instant.
+Plus, they can automate the shipping time, control interior vehicle conditions such as temperature.